MarelGuy/Jay/Updates/MAY.md

 I'm glad to see that everything is working fine, I never felt so happy like this just from a project.
 This isn't over yet, but this fix is the turning point of the project.
 Now I'll be working on some more features, like loops.

+## 2022-05-09

+Well, yeah I didn't work on the loops because I found some bugs, nothing much tho, I'll start working on the loops now.